Optimizing Energy-Harvesting Hybrid VLC/RF Networks with Random Receiver Orientation: System Model

 \section{System Model}

 Fig.~\ref{fig:system_model} illustrates the hybrid VLC-RF system under consideration.
-We assume a relay equipped with a single photo-detector~(PD), energy-harvesting circuity, and a transmit antenna for RF communications.
-Let $T_{\textrm{tot}}^{(i)}$ denote the~$i^{\textrm{th}}$ block transmission time which is measured in seconds.
-Also,~$\tau_{i}$~(unitless value) is the portion of time that is allocated to transmit information and energy to the relay node in the $i^{\textrm{th}}$ time block.
-Thus, the duration of this phase in seconds is $T_{\textrm{VLC},{i}} = \tau_{i} T_{\textrm{tot}}^{{(i)}}$.
-We assume that the block transmission time is constant.
-Hereafter, we drop the superscript of $T_{\textrm{tot}}^{(i)}$ in the sequel to simplify notation.
+We assume a relay equipped with a single photo-detector~(PD), energy-harvesting circuitry, and a transmit antenna for RF communications.
+The relay is located at vertical and horizontal distances, $h_\Delta$ and $d_{\textrm{r}}$, respectively, from the AP.
+We assume that a far end user is horizontally distant from the AP by a distance $d_{\textrm{u}}$, and no direct VLC link exists between the AP and the end user.
+Let $T_{\textrm{tot}}^{(i)}$ denote the~$i^{\textrm{th}}$ block transmission time, measured in seconds.
+Additionally, $\tau_{i}$~(unitless) represents the portion of time allocated to transmit information and energy to the relay node in the $i^{\textrm{th}}$ time block.
+Thus, the duration of this phase is $T_{\textrm{VLC},{i}} = \tau_{i} T_{\textrm{tot}}^{(i)}$ seconds.
+We assume that the block transmission time is constant; hence, we drop the superscript of $T_{\textrm{tot}}^{(i)}$ in the sequel to simplify notation.
 Fig.~\ref{fig:transmission_block} depicts the transmission block under consideration.
 Without loss of generality, we assume that $T_{\textrm{tot}} = 1$ second.